oguzbilgener/noxious/README.md

 #### Populating Proxies

-You can also start noxious-server with `--config` to provide the path to a JSON file that contains a list of initial proxies.
-Alternatively, you can use the CLI or the REST API to create proxies:
+In addition to the initial JSON config, you can use the CLI or the REST API clients to create proxies:

 ```sh
 toxiproxy-cli create test_redis -l localhost:26379 -u localhost:6379